 These attorneys, sometimes called "shoppers" or "music lawyers," use their industry connections to obtain deals for the band.
 They often make introductions and pass along recommendations to producers, much as literary agents pass along book manuscripts to publishers.

-Typically, these music lawyers are paid with a percentage of the band’s income from the deal (typically 5% to 10%).
-This is referred to as a label-shopping deal, and the income may continue for the life of the deal, or for a limited period of time, depending on the arrangement with the attorney.
+Typically, these music lawyers are paid with a percentage of the band’s income from the deal (commonly 5% to 10%, though these numbers can vary).
+This is referred to as a label-shopping deal, and the income may continue for the life of the deal, or for a limited period of time, depending on the specific arrangement with the attorney.

 For example, an attorney may shop your band’s music around and draft your contract in return for a percentage of the band’s income from that deal.
 The attorney may charge $5,000 plus 5% of your record deal.
 Every time your band receives a payment from the record deal, the attorney would receive 5%.
-Your band may have to continue paying this percentage even after you switch attorneys.
+Your band may be required to continue paying this percentage even after you switch attorneys.